conda-forge/conda-forge.github.io/docs/user/transitioning_from_defaults.md

 ## A historical note

 Until roughly 2021, conda-forge held strong compatibility with Anaconda's default channel.
-However, due to the reasons outlined in XXXXXX, we decided to ultimately move away from dependency on Anaconda's `defaults` packages.
+However, as [announced in September 2021][defaults-announcement], we decided toultimately move away from dependency on Anaconda's `defaults` packages.
 Over the years, this has led for more divergence between package versions, and names between conda-forge and Anaconda's `defaults` channel.

 In 2024, the workflow that has packages co-installed from Anaconda's channel and